dantleech/blog/content/posts/2025/15-11-space.md

        MonitoringBundle.php
 ```

+Benefits:

+- One single autoloader entry.
+- Low barrier for adoption.

+Cons:

+- Difficult to separate dev dependencies.
+- Easy for pollution to spread.

 {{< callout >}}
 One major disadvantage with this apporach is that dependencies cannot be
 controlled effectively without tooling.
 Wouldn't it be nice if each
 package/namespace could declare its dependencies?
 {{</ callout >}}

+## Firewalls

 Note that there is one common theme in all of these approaches: